Deficiencies (last 4 years)

 Findings

 The facility failed to maintain an effective infection prevention and control program during a COVID-19 outbreak.
-Staff did not properly dispose of PPE, did not wear eye protection entering COVID-positive rooms, meal trays were not bagged or identified, and a symptomatic resident was not promptly tested for COVID-19.
-Cross contamination risks were identified due to improper PPE use and handling of contaminated items.
+Staff did not properly dispose of PPE, failed to wear eye protection in COVID-positive resident rooms, did not bag or identify meal trays from COVID-positive rooms, and a symptomatic resident was not promptly tested for COVID-19.

 Report Facts